-3Although one might worry that a fix-float decision creates a potential endogeneity problem, we find in auxiliary regressions for our sample (not shown) that the decision to peg is largely unpredictable and one that is very persistent (in our sample, the average peg is 21 years).
+3As we will discuss below, we find in auxiliary regressions for our sample (not shown) that the decision to peg is largely unpredictable, and it is also a very persistent choice (in our sample, the average peg is 21 years).
 In addition, we guard against the risk that very short opportunistic pegs could bias our results by requiring a country to be pegged for two successive years when we construct our trilemma instrument.
 In other words, we think any endogeneity embedded in the decision to peg or leave a peg appears to be well contained at business cycle frequencies in our application.
 In addition, the monotonicity assumption requiring instrument and treatment to be positively associated appears to hold in the data.